serpent-os/serpentos.com/content/blog/ready-set-go.md

 With the infrastructure already supporting multiple builders (and an optimised toolchain to minimise build time), adding more architectures will not pose any capacity issues.

+# Finally, a note on fundraising

+Recently we switched away from OpenCollective for our fundraising to GitHub Sponsors, as the platform offers a zero-fees sponsorship.
+Being an independent project - every penny really does count!
+However, we did lose an element of transparency, so I'd like to provide some initial data:

+ - October 2022: £3,003.70
+ - November 2022: £540.58

+At some point this website will incorporate some more up-to-date information on sponsorship information to facilitate a more transparent approach.
+Additionally I've taken some additional steps including a (Revolut) bank account specifically for Serpent OS funds + expenses.

+I'd like to thank everyone supporting the project - the time for us to reward you has now come.
+Intermittent funding and the cost of living crisis has hade a huge impact on the timescale of the project to date, however we're not shying away from the challenge.
+Rather, we've cracked on with implementing the proto-infrastructure and will be deploying it within *days*.

+Let's do this.